 Difficult to set up and sync to Alexa.
 Tends to drop connection.
 Subpar customer service.

 Smart plugs are an easy and affordable way to add some intelligence to your home.
-Plugging them directly into an outlet, they will give you basic control over nearly anything you plug into them.
+Plugging them directly into an outlet will give you basic control over nearly anything you plug into them.
 Using an app on a tablet or phone, you can easily turn items on and off and control more settings with certain devices.